mrvcry/PersonalBlog/_pages/about.md

                     <div class="card">
                         <div class="card-body">

                             <p>Hi there!
-I am a Registered Dietitian Nutritionist Merve.
+I am Merve, your personal Registered Dietitian Nutritionist.
 I have Bachelor's and two Master's degrees in Nutrition and Dietetics from Istanbul and New York.
-Before moving to New York,  I worked at a clinical setting in Istanbul as a Clinical Dietitian; I provided nutrition education, counseling and individuzlied meal plans for more than 300 patients annually.
+Before moving to New York,  I worked at a hospital in Istanbul as a Clinical Dietitian; I provided nutrition education, counseling and individuzlied meal plans for more than +300 patients.
 Additionally, I worked with companies to provide preventive nutrition care to improve quality of life of white-collered employees.
 I provided nutrition workshops, seminars and 1:1 coaching as a corporate dietitian.
 </p>
 <p>